USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 include { FastQC as FastQC_Trimmed } from './modules/fastqc.nf'
 ```

-Add that line to `12_implementation_include.nf` and call `FastQC_Trimmed` on the trimmed reads — no new process, no copy-paste.
-(Remember writing `FastQC_Trimmed` by hand a section ago?
-This is the payoff.)
+Remember writing `FastQC_Trimmed` by hand a section ago?
+Now, as an alternative, you can add the line above to `12_implementation_include.nf` and call `FastQC_Trimmed` on the trimmed reads — no new process, no copying and pasting.
 Notice *where* its reports get published, since the module hard-codes `publishDir params.output_qc` — we'll come back to that with MultiQC.

 ---
 </li>